Renewal Site Visit

 - Appeal the candidacy decision by moving forward with the formal appeal process

 A program can choose to postpone a site visit for any reason once it is notified of the 15-day window.
 Submitting the postponement form and applicable fee will postpone the visit for one calendar month.
-For more information on postponement, please visit our frequently asked questions.

 Need help with accreditation?